Copubah/100-days-of-cloud/Sprint_three.md

 - Security and Compliance:it adheres to AWS security best practices, and you can implement secure configurations for your instances within the Auto Scaling group.
 This helps you maintain a secure and compliant environment for your applications.

 - Coordinated Updates: Auto Scaling facilitates rolling updates, allowing you to perform updates to your application without downtime.

+## Aws load balancing
+- AWS offers several load balancing solutions to distribute incoming application traffic across multiple targets, such as EC2 instances, containers, and IP addresses.
+These load balancers help enhance the availability and fault tolerance of your applications by distributing traffic evenly across multiple resources.

+## Benefits of elastic load balancers
+1. High Availability:ELB enhances the availability of applications by distributing traffic across multiple targets (e.g., EC2 instances) within one or more Availability Zones

+2. Scalability:scales easily to handle varying levels of incoming traffic

+3. Fault Tolerance:automatically detects unhealthy targets and rerouting traffic to healthy ones

+4. Security:it supports SSL/TLS termination, offloading the SSL/TLS decryption process from backend servers to the load balancer

+5. Flexibility and Variety:AWS offers different types of load balancers (Classic, Application, and Network) to suit various application architectures and use cases.

+6. Ease of Use:ELB is a fully managed service, reducing the operational overhead for users and integrates seamlessly with other AWS services and can be easily configured using the AWS Management Console, CLI, or SDKs.

+## Give an example of the uses for Elastic Load Balancing
+- Suppose you have an e-commerce web app with varying traffic and to ensure optimal performance, availability, and scalability, you decide to leverage Elastic Load Balancing.